Planning your finances

-If you’re planning to buy a home, having a budget is key to calculating what you can afford to spend on a home and how much you need to save for a deposit.
+If you’re planning to buy a home, having a budget is key to calculating what you can afford to spend on a property and how much you need to save for a deposit.

 - figure out how you spend your income

 For most people, their financial situation won’t stay the same forever.
-For example, new expenses might come up or your income changes.
+For example, new expenses might come up, or your income might change.